10 Best Pine Floating Shelves

 Sizing and Capacity

 Before you add anything to your cart, measure your wall and map out what you intend to display.
-Standard pine floating shelves range from roughly 15 inches to 36 inches in length.
+Standard pine floating shelves in this ranking range from roughly 15 inches to 36 inches in length.
 Shorter boards work well in tight powder rooms or as accent pieces flanking a bed, while 24-inch and 36-inch options provide enough room for framed photos, small plants, and stacked books side by side.

 Depth matters just as much as length.
 A 5-inch-deep shelf is fine for picture frames and small candles, but if you want to store toiletries, spice jars, or paperback books, look for 6.7 inches to 8 inches of depth.
 The products in our ranking span this range, so check the exact dimensions against your items before deciding.